UXDProtocol/uxd-program/README.md

 # solana-usds

+## Installation

+Recommended to use https://github.com/mozilla/sccache to build faster, follow install instruction there.

+The project uses a few line of optimisation for building taken from the Discord, but that need to be investigated further.
+(See the workspace cargo.toml)

+## how it work (Deprecated - needs update)

 Implementation of UXD token on solana

 The UXD contract system consists of 2 different classes, the depository which is the input/output point for outside funds